Deepika Padukone, Ranveer Singh announce pregnancy

 The SAG Awards were streamed live on Netflix, a first for a major Hollywood award show

-Bollywood's biggest stars, Deepika Padukone and Ranveer Singh, are expecting their first child, they said in an announcement on Instagram today.
+Bollywood's biggest stars, Deepika Padukone and Ranveer Singh, are expecting their first child after six years of marriage, they said in an announcement on Instagram today.

-The heartwarming post, shared by Padukone and Singh, says 'September 2024' –indicating the expected delivery date – with illustrations of children's clothes and shoes as a border of the image.
+The heartwarming post, the couple said 'September 2024' – indicating the expected delivery date – with illustrations of children's clothes and shoes as a border of the image.

 In less than half an hour, the post has received more than 650,000 likes and thousands of comments.